tomazzlender/snapshot_inspector/README.md

 ## Usage

-Take snapshots by using a helper method `take_snapshot` in tests that deal with instances of `ActionDispatch::TestResponse` or `ActionMailer::MessageDelivery`.
+Take snapshots by placing a helper method `take_snapshot` in tests that deal with instances of `ActionDispatch::TestResponse` or `ActionMailer::MessageDelivery`.
 For example, in controller, integration or mailer tests.

 For the best experience, take snapshots before assertions.
-That way it is possible to inspect them as part of the investigation why assertions fail.
+That way it is possible to inspect them as part of the investigation why an assertion failed.

-An example in integration or controller tests:
+An example from an integration test:

 ```ruby
 test "should get index" do